encelo/WetPaper/README.md

 - Move controls settings on their own menu page
 - Add the option to play the game with one player

+- Add a credits menu page
+- Add an end match menu page when the game time ends
+- Add a quit confirmation menu page when the user tries to quit